Wednesday, January 20th, 2010

 ../rails_app # cap deploy:setup

-When we run this command in our application the Capistrano will setup the application stucture.
-The application after deploying will have folders by names as shared, releases and a symbollic link called current which is pointing to the latest code of the latest release in the releases folder.
 Whenever we modify or update the code and we release through Capistrano it will add the new folder to the releases folder with the release version number (Version number will be based on the timestamp).
 The current sym-link will point to the latest release which contains the latest code.

 The tasks written in Capfile is readable and its very easy to write these for a person who can work with command-line Linux shell.
 To view what are the tasks present in the capfile we should use this command which shows the self documented data: